vpelss/imok/README.md

 This program was designed for those who live alone and do not have regular personal contact.

 Potential uses:
--For those who worry their animals or pets may suffer or die if they pass away or became incapacitated.
+-For those who have animals or pets that may suffer or die if they pass away or became incapacitated.
 -For those who live in a remote location.
 -For those taking a long trip alone.
 -For those living alone and not in regular personal contact.